-- 1. Identify, understand and work in accordance with applicable safety procedures when using welding, weldingrelated equipment, whenever in a metal fabricating, or manufacturing facility, or on a construction worksite. - 2.
-Use both the FCAW-G and FCAW-S welding processes to produce acceptable fillet and groove welds in the vertical and overhead positions in carbon steel and stainless steel plates, structural shapes, pipe and tube. - 3.
-Describe the major components and functionality of both traditional and newer types of power sources and related equipment used for FCAW welding. - 4.
-Demonstrate proficiency using the FCAW-G and FCAW-S processes in the 3G and/or 4G positions by welding test plates that meet the visual examination and bend test performance requirements of the AWS D1.1.
+- 1. Identify, understand and work in accordance with applicable safety procedures when using welding or welding-related equipment, or whenever in a metal fabricating or manufacturing facility or on a construction worksite. - 2.
+Use the GMAW process to produce acceptable fillet and groove welds in the vertical and horizontal positions in carbon steel, stainless steel and aluminum sheets and plates, structural shapes and pipe and tube. - 3.
+Describe the major components and functionality of both traditional and newer types of power sources and related equipment used for GMAW welding. - 4.
+Demonstrate proficiency using the GMAW process in the 3G and/or 4G positions by welding a test plate that meets the visual examination and bend test performance requirements of the AWS D1.1.
 Structural Welding Code.
-The bend specimens will be as taken from the plates, prepared and tested by the Instructor.
+The bend specimens will be as taken from the plates, prepared by and tested by the Instructor.